 Everything that I did to optimize today’s images is covered in detail in my Digital Basics File–written in my easy-to-follow, easy-to-understand style.
 Are you tired of making your images look worse in Photoshop?
 Digital Basics File is an instructional PDF that is sent via e-mail.
 It includes my complete digital workflow, dozens of great Photoshop tips (including the Surface Blur settings as taught to me by Denise Ippolito), details on using all of my image clean-up tools, the use of Contrast Masks, several different ways of expanding and filling in canvas, all of my time-saving Keyboard Shortcuts, Quick Masking, Layer Masking, and NIK Color Efex Pro basics, Contrast Masks, Digital Eye Doctor techniques, using Gaussian Blurs, Tim Grey Dodge and Burn, a variety of ways to make selections, how to create time-saving actions, and tons more.

 The DPP 4 eGuide

-The RAW file for this image was converted in the original DPP 4.
-DPP v4.01.0 now supports the 1D X, the 5D III, the 6D, and the soon to be shipped 7D Mark II.
-It is a totally new program, far more sophisticated and complex than the various iterations of DPP 3.
+The RAW file for this image was converted in DPP v4.01.0 that now supports the 7D Mark II along with image files from the 1D X, the 5D III, the 6D.
+The latest version, DPP v4.1.50 has added support of several older Canon camera bodies as well.
+DPP is far more sophisticated and complex than the various iterations of DPP 3.
 Thus, Arash and I created a new, stand-alone eGuide for DPP 4, one that really simplifies things.
 As so much work and effort went into the creation of the DPP 4 eGuide, it does require a separate purchase.
 Learn more about this great new guide by clicking here, or purchase a copy here.